 The Beth-Ellen Keyes Memorial Scholarship

-Awarded in the spirit of Beth-Ellen, who was deeply involved in the organization’s MATRIX, scholarship, and mentorship programs.
-The recipient will be a rising sophomore, junior or senior who plans to work within or provide communications services to nonprofit organizations.
+This scholarship is awarded in the spirit of Beth-Ellen Keyes, who was deeply involved in NYWICI’s Matrix Awards, scholarship, and mentorship programs.
+The recipient must plan to work within or provide communications services to nonprofit or community-focused organizations.
 Candidates must demonstrate a commitment to this sector through current and past activities, preferably in leadership roles.

 The Beverly Wettenstein Scholarship for Women’s Studies

 “Celebrate Women Every Day and Make History!” was the message and mission of Beverly Wettenstein.
 Beverly was a national speaker, award-winning journalist, author, active NYWICI member, women’s advocate, and historian who focused on the news coverage of women and women’s issues.
-This scholarship awarded annually in her name to a college student pursuing a career in journalism with an interest in telling women’s stories in the amount of $5,000.
+This scholarship is awarded annually in her name to a student pursuing a career in journalism with an interest in telling women’s stories.

 The Esperanza Scholarship